PyTables/PyTables/README.txt

 metaclasses in new-brand classes have been used.
 In addition, iterators has been implemented were context was appropriate so as to enable the interactive work to be as productive as possible.
-For these reasons, you will need to use Python 2.6 or higherto take advantage of PyTables.
+For these reasons, you will need to use Python 2.6 or higher to take advantage of PyTables.

 Platforms